Is a pistol compensator as helpful to a handgun as a rifle compensator is to a long gun?

 Because the Micro Carry Comp is hardly any bigger than a thread protector, it never changes the way the weapon handles.
 It remains balanced without weight sticking off the front.
 It also doesn't impede concealment.
 It's hardly noticeable and easy to forget about until you start slinging lead, that is.

 The little Micro Carry Comp does a surprisingly nice job at reducing recoil and muzzle rise.
 It makes a smaller firearm handle like a larger one, and I mean that in a good way.
+This is perfect for your next pistol build kit.
 The Micro Carry Comp makes a very minimal footprint but provides performance well above its weight class.
 It's truly surprising how effective such a little piece of metal can be.

 Sure, larger, dedicated compensators will reduce recoil and muzzle rise even more, but they often cost more, are larger and heavier.
 However, the Griffin Armament Micro Carry Comp is an impressive little option.
 Check it out here!